vasarhelyi/aqstat/README.md

 poetry install
 ```

-As `aqstat` uses Poetry, all Python package dependencies will be installed
-automatically in a local virtual environment under `.venv` in the project folder.
+As `aqstat` uses Poetry, all Python package dependencies will be installed automatically in a local virtual environment under `.venv` in the project folder.

-# Getting updates

-If you `git pull` later on to get updates, it might be needed to rerun
-`poetry install` to update possibly changed dependencies properly.

 # Usage

 ## Basic usage

-Run `poetry run aqstat --help` to get a quick overview on the usage of `aqstat`.
+Run `aqstat --help` to get a quick overview on the usage of `aqstat`.
 There are three basic commands currently available:

   * `download` helps you retreive air quality sensor data from the net to your local computer for later analysis
   * `plot` lets you visualize air quality data of selected sensors